 - Yoast – see above

 - Sumo – (Previously called SumoMe).
-Sumo’s tool offers a great experience for both website owners and users but it’s a bloated plugin with limitations.
+Sumo’s tool offers a great experience for both website owners and users, but it’s a bloated plugin with limitations.
 There are many other options for pop-ups and welcome screens.
-Checkout Convertful or OptinMonster
+Check out ConvertBox!

 - Broken Link Checker – While this plugin does a great job of finding broken links on your website, it adds more “weight” to your site that isn’t really necessary.
 Remember that the more plugins you install, the slower your website and the more potential for conflicting code, hacking attempts, and website crashes.
 Use SEOPress, which has a broken link checker built in.

 - Disqus – A popular plugin for commenting, but one with serious security and performance issues.
 The Disqus marketing team does a great job of promoting a tool that almost no websites need.
-Better options include the plain old WordPress commenting system paired with a spam tool or something like HyvorTalk or wpDiscuz.
+Better options include the plain old WordPress commenting system paired with a spam tool or something like HyvorTalk.

-- Google XML Sitemaps – Use SEOPress or Yoast to generate an XML sitemap.
+- Google XML Sitemaps – Use SEOPress or Yoast SEO to generate an XML sitemap.

-- Instagram carousel plugins – If you don't care about site speed and your fine with people leaving your blog to browse Instagram, these plugins are great.
-But you probably don't need them.
+- Instagram carousel plugins – If you don't care about site speed and you're fine with people leaving your blog to browse Instagram, these plugins are great.
+But you probably don't need them and you definitely don't need the extra bloat.